-For fields 1 through 179 the following list describes the proper coding and interpretation of the Carload Waybill Statistics at the conclusion of processing by the AAR/Railinc and ALK Associates (hereafter referred to as ALK) for the Sample.
+For fields 1 through 179 the following list describes the proper coding and interpretation of the Carload Waybill Statistics at the conclusion of processing by the AAR/Railinc for the Sample.
 Fields 180 through 192 are added to each record by the STB.